-- 1. You are expected to complete all activities in each module unless something is "optional".
+- You are expected to complete all activities in each module unless something is "optional".
 Participate in class discussions only after you have completed the assigned readings for that unit. - 2.
 "Challenges" may be multiple guess, fill-in the blank, matching, and/or short answer, and based on any reading or activity inside the module.
 If you run into technical issues when taking the challenge, fix them first and then take the second opportunity.
 Just in case you run into tech issues, you are allotted two entrances into each Challenge.
-Each challenge is timed and will automatically close and save your answers at the end of the allotted time.
+Each Challenge is timed and will automatically close and save your answers at the end of the allotted time.
 Challenges are not accepted late. - 3.
-All written (paper-like) assignments (Behavior Change, Nutrition) must be submitted as a Word attachment (.doc, .docx) through Canvas Assignment tab and typed in 12 point black font, properly titled and dated, and double-spaced or points will be lost.
-Some written paper assignments (Behavior Change and the Extra Credit Nutrition Project) will have a ten percent reduction for each day they are late: they will NOT be accepted more than one week past the original due date.
-Discussions and Challenges are NOT accepted late for any reason.
+All written (paper-like) assignments (Behavior Change Parts I and II) must be submitted as a Word attachment (.doc, .docx) through Canvas Assignment tab and typed in 12 point black font, properly titled and dated, and double-spaced or points will be lost.
+Only the Behavior Change Part I paper is accepted up to one week late but will have a ten percent deduction for each day late - not accepted more than one week past the original due date.
+The Behavior Change Final Wrap-Up paper is accepted up to two days late but will have a ten percent deduction for each day late - not accepted more than two days late.
+Neither Challenges nor Discussions are ever accepted late.
 Submit all activities through Canvas; assignments and class activities are not accepted by email nor the Inbox and any submitted that way will not be accepted.
 Assignments are expected to be well written, organized, edited, and submitted as an attachment.